gregpalmr/alluxio-trino-edge-cache/README.md

 a.
 Contact your Alluxio account representative at sales@alluxio.com and request a trial version of Alluxio Edge.
 Follow their instructions for downloading the installation tar file.

 b.
-There are two Alluxio Edge Java jar files that need to be installed on each Trino or PrestoDB node.
+There are two Alluxio Edge Java jar files that need to be installed on each Trino node.
 Extract the jar files from the tar file using the commands:

      tar xf ~/Downloads/alluxio-enterprise-304-SNAPSHOT-bin-4d128112c2.tar.gz \
      alluxio-enterprise-304-SNAPSHOT/client/alluxio-emon-304-SNAPSHOT-client.jar